Specialized GIScience training and skills: How does that relate to the job market?

 For help contact the OSU Service Desk via email or 541-737-8787.

-Note: Currently the College of Forestry and the College of Earth, Ocean, and Atmospheric Sciences both use ArcGIS 10.4.1 in a majority of courses and labs this academic year (fall term 2016-spring term 2017).
+Note: The College of Forestry and the College of Earth, Ocean, and Atmospheric Sciences will both use ArcGIS 10.5.1 in a majority of courses and labs next academic year (fall term 2017-spring term 2018).
 For other colleges, check with your instructor or lab manager.

 How do I obtain training in ArcGIS through Esri’s web-based short courses?